Pelvic Floor Disorders: For Researchers and Health Care Providers

-Contraception and Reproductive Health Branch Report to the NACHHD Council, 2008 (PDF – 536 KB)
+- Contraception and Reproductive Health (CRH) Branch Report to the NACHHD Council, 2008 (PDF – 536 KB)

-This scientific report describes research and research training supported by the NICHD Contraception and Reproductive Health (CRH) Branch on the general topics of contraceptive research and development, contraceptive and reproductive evaluation, prevention of HIV/AIDS and sexually transmitted infections, PFDs and other selected reproductive and gynecological issues, and training.
+The report describes research and research training supported by the NICHD Contraceptive Discovery and Development Branch (CDDB) (formerly the CRH Branch) on the general topics of contraceptive research and development, contraceptive and reproductive evaluation, prevention of HIV/AIDS and sexually transmitted infections, PFDs and other selected reproductive and gynecological issues, and training.

-The Urinary Incontinence Treatment Network (UITN) is a group of urologists and urogynecologists from all over the country who are conducting research on the treatment of urinary incontinence.
+The Urinary Incontinence Treatment Network is a group of urologists and urogynecologists from all over the country who conducted research on the treatment of urinary incontinence.

 Please note: Links to organizations and information included on this page do not indicate endorsement from the NICHD, NIH, or HHS.

 Last Reviewed Date: 04/25/2013